kadena-community/cabinet/backend/README.md

 ## Data Sources

-The API fetches and processes blockchain historical data from the following sources:
+The API fetches and processes blockchain historical data using **GraphQL** event queries from Kadena’s testnet or mainnet.

-1. **Chainweb Data**: Retrieves transaction and event history directly from Chainweb’s API endpoints.
-2. **PostgreSQL Database**: Queries historical data stored locally for faster access and caching.
-3. **GraphQL**: Pulls data using GraphQL queries from Kadena’s testnet or mainnet.